a7met-22/Golf-swing/README.md

   validated with a deny-by-default AST walk (not `eval`) before anything
   runs: unknown functions, unknown columns, and anything resembling code execution are rejected before the model's request ever touches the data.
-- **Three-layer safety pipeline**:
+- **Three-layer safety pipeline** — request screen → tool-call validation →
-  1. **L1 — request screen**: banned-phrase check (prompt-injection,
-     jailbreak attempts, path/file access, requests to read or edit the source) on the raw question, before any model call.
-  2. **L2 — tool-call validation**: every tool call the model proposes is parsed and checked against the real dataset (known columns, known players) — a malformed or out-of-scope call is rejected and the model is told exactly why, so it can self-correct.
-  3. **L3 — numbers guard**: every number in the model's final answer must be traceable to an actual tool result (within a small rounding tolerance) or the answer is rejected and regenerated.
+  numbers guard (full diagram below).
 - **Bilingual by design** — the request screen and scope detection run in **Arabic and English** in parallel, since that's how the intended users actually write.
-- **Conversation memory** — short per-player notes persisted to `agent_memory.json` across sessions (used only as a *hint*; the model still has to verify every number via a tool call every time), plus same-session context for short follow-up replies ("amir" typed alone after the agent asks "which player?").
+- **Conversation memory** — short per-player notes persisted to `agent_memory.json` across sessions (used only as a *hint*; the model still has to verify every number via a tool call every time), plus same-session context for short follow-up replies (a player's name typed alone after the agent asks "which player?").
 - **Graceful degradation** — a hard per-question attempt budget with a
   fallback: if the model can't land a clean final answer in time, the agent summarizes whatever real tool results it already collected instead of